rantonels/starless/README.md

 To run the full render, just omit the `-d` option.
 The results will still be saved in `tests`.

-## Multithreading
+## Multiprocessing

-The raytracer is multithreaded.
-It partitions the viewport in chunks, then partitions again the list of chunks to distribute them to threads.
-By default, 4 threads are created.
+The raytracer is multicore.
+It partitions the viewport in chunks, then partitions again the list of chunks to distribute them to processes.
+By default, 4 processes are created.
 This number can and should be changed with the option `-jN`.

-Best results should arise when the number of threads equals the number of cores of the machine.
+Best results should arise when the number of processes equals the number of cores of the machine.
+However, your mileage may vary - experiment with different values of `-j` and see what works best for you.
+It's entirely possible you don't get any speedup from multiprocessing; in that case use `-j1` to avoid overhead.

-Note that while pure python does not obtain any speed boosts from multithreading, and in fact runs slower, because of the GIL, numpy does not have this restriction, and numpy operations will not interleave and will run in parallel over different cores.

 ## Command line usage